VeryCrazyDog/socketio-gol/README.md

 - World update only happens when there is at least one player connected.
 - When new cell is produced, it's color will be a [color mix][3] of all 3 cells around it.
-- Tested to work on Chrome, Firefox, Internet Explorer 11, Safari and Chrome for Android.
+- Tested to work on Chrome.

 ## Limitations